Waypoint Park Next Phase Development

 Hello Would this park be a good place to plant and maintain educational demonstration gardens?
 The Ferndale Hovander County Park is the current location of the WSU Extension Master Gardeners' demo gardens.
 But it often floods and is in Ferndale.
 Thanks, DeeAnn Perler

-DeeAnn asked about 2 years ago
+DeeAnn asked over 2 years ago

 Thank you for taking the time to comment.
 The next phase of Waypoint Park is very narrow and located along the waterfront.
 There is limited space in this marine environment, but there may be opportunities at other parks.
 Please feel free to reach out to the Parks Department to discuss this further.
 If you have contact information for the WSU Extension program, that would be great too.